CICA Terrorism Claims

 Specialists in CICA Terrorism Claims

-Our lawyers work in conjunction with the Criminal Injuries Compensation Authority (CICA), a Government-funded body, to ensure that victims of terrorism and their families are suitably compensated for their ordeal.
-If you’ve been caught up in a terrorist act and you want your hardship to be acknowledged, please get in touch and discuss the circumstances with a specialist solicitor – all advice is free and confidential.
+Our lawyers work in conjunction with the Criminal Injuries Compensation Authority (CICA), a Government-funded body, to ensure that victims of terrorism and their families are compensated for their ordeal.
+If you’ve been caught up in a terrorist act and you want your hardship to be acknowledged, please get in touch and discuss the circumstances with a specialist lawyer – all advice is free and confidential.

 - Established in 1997, Hudgell Solicitors regularly handles sensitive cases involving this complex area of the law.